Southern Illinois University Carbondale: Instructional and research facilities

 All of the buildings on the main campus are connected by footpaths, interspersed with small parks and green areas.
 More heavily trafficked paths are lit up with brighter lighting at night as a safety feature.
 Students who choose to drive on campus will need to purchase a parking sticker from SIU's Parking Division or else park at the pay station lot in front of the Student Center.
 Walking or biking is the preferred method of transport on-campus, although Carbondale and SIU entered into an agreement with Veo Scooters in 2022 to bring electric scooters to the campus during warmer months.

 Morris Library is the main library for the Southern Illinois University Carbondale campus.
-The library holds four million volumes, 53,000 current periodicals and serials, and over 3.6 million microform units.
+The library holds over five million volumes, 63,000 current periodicals and serials, and over 3.6 million microform units.
 It also provides access to the statewide automated library system (I-Share) and an array of online collections such as The Lancet, JSTOR, and The Oxford Dictionary of National Biography.
 The library is a member of the Consortium of Academic and Research Libraries in Illinois, Association of Research Libraries, and the Greater Western Library Alliance.
 SIU's Special Collections Research Center, which holds unique and rare historical artifacts, and the Geospatial Resources area, which holds over 255,000 maps and 93,000 aerial photographs, are maintained in the library.
 The library is a registered depository for Illinois, U.S. Federal, and United Nations documents.
 Delyte's, a coffee shop named after former SIU President Delyte W. Morris, operates near the entrance of the library.